mekari-engineering/mekari-ui-vue/.github/PULL_REQUEST_TEMPLATE.md

 ## Definition of Done:

-[v] Does this PR require a regression test by QA ?
+- [x] Does this PR require a regression test by QA ?
 All fixes require a regression test.

-[x] Does this add new dependencies? (network setup, new 3rd party services)
+- [x] Does this add new dependencies? (network setup, new 3rd party services)